mjallen729/GSheet-From-WebData/README.md

 NOTE: If a property is unavailable for the dates you selected, it will automatically be removed the next time you update the spreadsheet.

 ## Issues
-If you have an issue while using this tool, open a new issues in the `Issues` tab.
+If you have an issue while using this tool, report it in the `Issues` tab.
 Include a copy of the **entire** console output.